X-Ray and Radiologic Tech Career Information

 Registered radiologic technologists that have lots of experience and wish to become radiologist assistants must complete a formal continuing education program for this advanced occupation and become certified as a Registered Radiologist Assistant (R.R.A.) by meeting the necessary requirements and passing the appropriate exam from the ARRT.

+Radiologic technologists and x-ray technicians are in demand.
 The outlook for both fields is promising due to the aging population, technological advancement, and growing demand for diagnostic imaging exams and other radiologic procedures.
-In fact, the employment of workers within the field of radiologic technology is expected to increase by 8.7 percent between 2014 and 2024 (a little faster than average).**
+In fact, the employment of workers within the field of radiologic technology is expected to increase by 9 percent between 2018 and 2028 (faster than average).3

 Benefits of a Career in Radiologic Technology